-SUBJECT: 2020 ANNUAL REPORT AND UPDATE
+SUBJECT: CEDS 2020 ANNUAL REPORT AND UPDATE

-Council staff has undertaken an annual review and update of the South Florida Comprehensive Economic Development Strategy 2017 - 2022 (CEDS) in preparation for a full CEDS update next year.
-This Annual Report and Update incorporates the most recent data available for Asset Limited Income Constrained Employed (ALICE) Households (2018), unemployment rates, job loss by largest industries, key economic indicators, poverty, educational attainment, and transportation modes.
+As the Economic Development District (EDD) for the South Florida Region, the South Florida Regional Planning Council has undertaken an annual review and update of the FY 2017 - 2022 South Florida Comprehensive Economic Development Strategy (CEDS), as required by the EDA.
+This Annual Update incorporates the most recent data available for Asset Limited Income Constrained Employed (ALICE) Households (2018), unemployment rates, job loss by largest industries, key economic indicators, poverty, educational attainment, and transportation modes.

-This Annual Update includes the 2019 Sea-level Rise Unified Projections of the Southeast Florida Regional Climate Change Compact and compares the economic progress achieved related to the CEDS before and after the ongoing economic shock of COVID-19.
-It also provides a preliminary analysis of the region's designated Opportunity Zones and surrounding major economic development assets.
-The preliminary analysis was presented to the Council at its October 19, 2020 Council Meeting and posted for public comment for a 30-day period beginning October 27, 2020.
+This Annual Update includes the 2019 Sea-level Rise Unified Projections of the Southeast Florida Regional Climate Change Compact as well as a comparison of the economic progress achieved related to the CEDS before and after the ongoing economic shock of the COVID-19 pandemic.
+It also provides a preliminary analysis of the region's designated Opportunity Zones and major surrounding economic development assets.
+The preliminary analysis was presented to the Council at its October 19, 2020 Council Meeting and was posted for a 30-day public comment period beginning October 27, 2020.